Will Iowa State cover the spread vs. DePaul? Betting Trends, Record ATS

 Sportsbook Promo Codes

+- Iowa State has been the favorite in four games this season and won two (50%) of those contests.

-- Iowa State has played as a favorite of -800 or more twice this season and won both games.
+- The Cyclones have played as a favorite of -1600 or more once this season and won that game.

-- Bookmakers have implied with the moneyline set for this matchup that the Cyclones have a 88.9% chance to win.
+- The implied probability of a win from Iowa State, based on the moneyline, is 94.1%.

 Iowa State vs. DePaul Over/Under Stats